PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Experiments

 \subsection{Scaling Across VLMs}

 How does test-time learning interact with VLM capability and task difficulty?
 We evaluate four VLMs with thinking mode: Gemini-3-Flash~\citep{google2025gemini3flash}, Gemini-ER-1.5~\citep{google2025geminirobotics}, GPT-5.1~\citep{openai2025gpt5}, and Qwen3-VL-235B~\citep{qwen3vl2025}.
 Each condition runs 100 episodes. \figref{\figdifficulty} shows results.
-VLM capability determines baseline performance.
-Gemini-3-Flash leads across all difficulty levels, achieving 53\% on medium compared to 29--43\% for other models.
-Crucially, test-time learning benefits \emph{scale with VLM capability}.
-On medium difficulty, Gemini-3-Flash improves by +23\% (53\%$\to$76\%), GPT-5.1 by +14\%, Qwen3-VL by +12\%, and Gemini-ER-1.5 by only +5\%.
-Test-time learning amplifies existing capabilities rather than compensating for fundamental limitations: a VLM must have sufficient understanding to generate and verify meaningful hypotheses.
-All difficulty levels benefit, with medium showing the largest gain (+23\%).
-Hard tasks also improve (+11\%) because accumulated failures enable \prinAvoid hypotheses that prevent repeated mistakes.
+VLM capability sets the baseline.
+Gemini-3-Flash leads across difficulties, reaching 53\% on medium against 29--43\% for the other models.
+The gain from test-time learning then scales with that baseline: on medium, Gemini-3-Flash improves by $+23\%$ (53\% to 76\%), GPT-5.1 by $+14\%$, Qwen3-VL by $+12\%$, and Gemini-ER-1.5 by $+5\%$.
+The pattern fits a system that surfaces what the model already knows, since the planner needs enough capability in the first place to draft and verify useful hypotheses.
+All difficulty levels benefit, with medium showing the largest gain ($+23\%$); hard tasks still improve ($+11\%$) because accumulated failures yield \prinAvoid hypotheses that head off repeated mistakes.